Camille Nickerson: Career

 Nickerson taught at her father's school in New Orleans as a young woman, and played organ and piano recitals in Black churches.

-She was a professor of music at Howard University from 1926 to 1962.
+In 1917, Nickerson founded the B-Sharp Music Club, an organization which gave monthly concerts featuring Western art music, spirituals, and Afro-Creole music.
+The organization also raised money for the NAACP.
+In 1921, this group established the New Orleans chapter of the National Association of Negro Musicians (NANM).
+Nickerson would go on to hold the offices of Secretary, Vice President and ultimately, in 1944, President of NANM.

+In 1926, Nickerson accepted an invitation to serve as professor of music at Howard University, where she taught piano, pipe organ, and methods of teaching.
+She retired in 1962.
 As a music scholar, she researched folksongs and collected Creole songs, creating her own arrangements of songs including Michieu banjo and Lizette, to quitte la plaine.

 During the 1930s and into the 1950s she toured the United States as "The Louisiana Lady", singing creole songs and dressed in a series of ruffled gowns to evoke New Orleans history.
 She was a featured performer in the Negro Exhibits Building at the Texas Centennial Exposition in 1936.
 She toured France as a cultural relations representative in 1954, sponsored by the U.S. Information Agency (USIA); her success on radio and stage in France was helped by her fluent French.

 From 1935 to 1938, Nickerson was president of the National Association of Negro Musicians.
 She was an officer of the organization as early as 1925.
 She was a member of Delta Sigma Theta.
 Some of her arrangements were published as Five Creole Songs Harmonized and Arranged by Camille Nickerson (1942).